 And all that is just for the rock!
 Resale value is determined by setting as well.
 A pear or marquise shaped diamond need to either be set in a bezel setting or they need have caps on the pointed tips to keep them from breaking off.
 If they don’t have that, it’s a cheap setting and is essentially worthless.
 Same goes for prong settings that look either short/nubby or long/claw-like – they’re cheaply made and won’t hold the stone as well.

 In addition, the metal that is used in the setting determines the value.
 Precious metals in the gold, silver and platinum family are going to demand a higher resale price due to their rarity and value on the market.

 The current popular ring styles are actually the worst things ever.
 They’re really glittery and all, but more things can catch on them, all those little side stones will need re-tipped over time (more on that later,) they’re more likely to get dirty, you knock into it and there are more little diamonds that could fall out.
 I’ll address the ring receivers on how to maintain the ring well, but it’s YOUR job as the buyer to get something that won’t make it too difficult for your partner.

 4. Can it be re-sized?

 All those rings with all the side stones all the way around?
-You can't re-size it.
-All those rings with intricate scrollwork all the way through it?
-You can't re-size it.
+You can't re-size them.
+All those rings with intricate scroll-work all the way through it?
+You can't re-size them.
 All those rings in cheaper metals like tungsten?
 You can't re-size it.
 And before you say "I'll never need to re-size it," you may not, but you probably will.
 Your hands change as you age, and your ring isn't likely to fit the same 20 years down the line.
-DO NOT be the person who never, ever takes your ring off – you WILL have to get it cut off your finger if you don’t want to risk permanent damage to your hand.
+DO NOT be the person who never, ever takes your ring off – you WILL have to get the ring cut from your finger if you don’t want to risk permanent damage to your hand.
 The ability to re-size is crucial.